austinbeauch/QML/README.md

  The Xanadu notebook as been refactored into a more traditional machine learning library, consisting of a main testing/training script, a classical neural network module, and various quantum modules.
 The purpose is to give researchers an library for developing and testing quantum machine learning algorithms and architectures.
- Currently, only a single quantum variational circuit has been implemented with tuneable hyperparameters from the command line.

 ## Usage